-With the Summer Olympics set to begin on July 23 in Tokyo following last year's postponement due to the coronavirus pandemic, sports fans across the world will be happy to see the return of this global event.
-This also means that we will soon be overwhelmed with facts, figures, and features of every kind imaginable.
+The 2022 Winter Olympics are set to officially begin on Feb.
+4 in Beijing, just a few months after the postponed Summer Games were held in Tokyo.
+The impact that COVID-19 will have on the Winter Games remains to be seen, but assuming the global event goes on as scheduled, once again we will soon be overwhelmed with facts, figures, and features of every kind imaginable.
 But we found a few things you probably won't learn.
 Here are 10 surprising facts about the Olympic Games.

 1. Gold medals are mostly made of silver

-Despite the popular belief that the Gold Medal is composed of pure gold, this hasn’t been the case since the 1912 Olympics.
-Today’s Olympic Gold Medal is an imposter, made almost entirely from silver with approximately 6 grams of gold to meet the standard laid out in the Olympic Charter.
-The medals for the Summer Olympics in Tokyo were made from 80,000 tons of recycled electronics.
-The Tokyo games' gold medal weighs about 556 grams, which means an Olympic medal made of pure gold would cost close to $32,000 based on current market prices.
+Despite the popular belief that the gold medal is composed of pure gold, this hasn’t been the case since the 1912 Olympics.
+Today’s Olympic gold medal is an imposter, made almost entirely from silver with approximately 6 grams of gold to meet the standard laid out in the Olympic Charter.
+Assuming the 2022 Beijing Winter Olympics medals weigh the same as those from the 2020 Tokyo Summer Olympics (556 grams), an Olympic medal made of pure gold would cost close to $32,000 based on current market prices.

 2. The Olympic Torch Relay is not an ancient tradition